-As at 31 December 2021, intangible assets and cost of spectrum license totaled Baht 2,264 million, representing 51 percent of the Group's total assets in the consolidated statement of financial position, as described in Notes 11 and 12 to the consolidated financial statements.
-Moreover, the Company had investments in subsidiaries and loans to and interest receivable from subsidiaries amounting to Baht 4,159 million, representing 94 percent of total assets in the separate statement of financial position, as described in Notes 6 and 9 to the consolidated financial statements.
+As at 31 December 2022, intangible assets and cost of spectrum license totaled Baht 2,155 million, representing 47 percent of the Group's total assets in the consolidated statement of financial position, as described in Notes 10 and 11 to the consolidated financial statements.
+Moreover, the Company had investments in subsidiaries and loans to subsidiaries amounting to Baht 4,098 million, representing 91 percent of total assets in the separate statement of financial position, as described in Notes 6 and 8 to the consolidated financial statements.
 Management's assessment was that there were indicators that these assets may be impaired.
 In determining the impairment loss, management had to exercise judgement with respect to the projections of future operating performance and plans for management of assets, and the determination of an appropriate discount rate and key assumptions, which directly affect the amount of allowance for impairment loss on such assets.